 Reinforcing its position as the disc drive industry's leading provider of innovative storage products and technologies, Seagate today introduced Savvio, the world's first family of 2.5-inch enterprise-class disc drives.
-Savvio disc drives enable a new category of high I/O density storage solutions designed to provide space-constrained Fortune 2,000 data centres with higher IOPS (I/O per second) performance in small form factor system configurations with the highest levels of reliability.
-Savvio was unveiled publicly today at the Intel Developer Forum and is being showcased in live operational demos all week at Seagate's booth No. 402.
+Savvio disc drives enable a new category of high I/O density storage solutions designed to provide space-constrained Fortune 2000 data centers with higher IOPS (I/O per second) performance in small form factor system configurations with the highest levels of reliability.
+Savvio was unveiled publicly today at the Intel Developer Forum and is being showcased in live operational demos all week at Seagate's booth #402.

-"The Seagate Savvio 2.5 inch enterprise disc drive provides HP design flexibility in creating higher-density, smaller form factor servers and modular storage arrays," said Paul Perez, Vice President of Storage, Networks and Infrastructure, Industry Standard Servers, HP.
-"Fortune 2000 customers are continually demanding higher levels of density and performance from rack-optimised products.
-Combining the smaller 2.5 inch disc drive size with the expandable Serial Attached SCSI (SAS) interface allows HP to deliver the highest performance density in the storage and server markets."
+"The Seagate Savvio 2.5-inch enterprise disc drive provides HP design flexibility in creating higher-density, smaller form factor servers and modular storage arrays," said Paul Perez, vice president of storage, networks and infrastructure, Industry Standard Servers, HP.
+"Fortune 2000 customers are continually demanding higher levels of density and performance from rack-optimized products.
+Combining the smaller 2.5-inch disc drive size with the expandable Serial Attached SCSI (SAS) interface allows HP to deliver the highest performance density in the storage and server markets."

 Savvio is a true enterprise-class drive, designed specifically to meet the demanding requirements of enterprise applications.
-In addition to its fast 10,000-rpm spindle speed, the Savvio disc drive has an impressive reliability specification of 1.4 million hours MTBF.
-And unlike MTBF testing for ATA and SATA disc drives based on desktop-environment conditions, Savvio's reliability rating is specified based on testing in a 7x24x365 100% duty cycle enterprise-class workload environment and therefore is ideally suited for meeting the needs of IT professionals challenged by continuing server and storage consolidation.
+In addition to its fast 10,000 rpm spin speed, the Savvio disc drive has an impressive reliability specification of 1.4 million hours MTBF.
+And unlike MTBF testing for ATA and SATA disc drives based on desktop-environment conditions, Savvio's reliability rating is specified based on testing in a 7/24/365 100% duty cycle enterprise-class workload environment and therefore is ideally suited for meeting the needs of IT professionals challenged by continuing server and storage consolidation.

-Seagate examined end-user IT challenges and determined that server storage consolidation and reduction of data centre space were significant priorities that required further attention at the enterprise level.
-Seagate initiated the move to the 2.5 inch platform as a solution to these challenges and formally announced this move in May of 2003 with the support of HP, Intel, Microsoft and others.
-Seagate's leadership and commitment to R&D and product engineering ultimately provided Seagate with the leverage and unique position to capitalise on its investments and create the Savvio disc drive.
+Seagate examined end-user IT challenges and determined that server storage consolidation as well as reducing data center space were significant priorities that required further attention at the enterprise level.
+Seagate initiated the move to the 2.5-inch platform as a solution to these challenges and formally announced this move in May of 2003 with the support of HP, Intel, Microsoft and others.
+Seagate's leadership and commitment to R & D and product engineering ultimately provided Seagate with the leverage and unique position to capitalize on its investments and ultimately create the Savvio disc drive.

 The drive's form factor accelerates hardware consolidation and improves storage array performance.
 Today, 3U storage racks address up to 70% of the market demand.
 Tomorrow, reduced-footprint Savvio-enabled storage arrays would allow 70% more IOPS in a smaller space than many existing arrays, or 150% more IOPS/U. For those designing blade servers, Savvio disc drives enable high duty cycle enterprise-class computing on each individual server blade.
 Savvio-enabled blade servers provide significantly more IOPS-per-blade at higher levels of reliability while increasing the server's scalability and flexibility.